Sautarne/Portfolio/README.md

 Extract the downloaded ZIP on your documents

+Launch CMD -> cd "path to portfolio"

-Launch CMD and follow below instruction
+follow the instructions below

 ## Project Setup